Mass (mass spectrometry): Units

-Molecular mass
+Relative molecular mass

-The molecular mass (abbreviated Mr) of a substance, formerly also called molecular weight and abbreviated as MW, is the mass of one molecule of that substance, relative to the unified atomic mass unit u (equal to 1/12 the mass of one atom of 12C).
-Due to this relativity, the molecular mass of a substance is commonly referred to as the relative molecular mass, and abbreviated to Mr.
+The relative molecular mass (denoted Mr) of a substance, formerly also called molecular weight and abbreviated as MW, is the mass of one molecule of that substance, relative to the dalton (Da), which is equal to 1/12 the mass of one atom of 12C.
+Due to this relativity, the molecular mass of a substance is commonly referred to as the relative molecular mass, and denoted to Mr.

 Average mass

 The average mass of a molecule is obtained by summing the average atomic masses of the constituent elements.
 For example, the average mass of natural water with formula H2O is 1.00794 + 1.00794 + 15.9994 = 18.01528 Da.